GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 });
 ```

-This prioritization is critical to remember, as it means that this command allows you to bypass the command queue, which the gtag API is subject to.
+This prioritization is critical to remember, as it means that this command allows you to bypass the command queue, which i.e. the gtag API is subject to.
 So, if you want to use Consent Mode in conjunction with GTM, I can highly recommend using a GTM template utilizing the respective Sandbox APIs.

 Including optional parameters like `wait_for_update` and region offers additional flexibility, allowing for fine-tuned control based on specific timing needs and geographic considerations.
 These parameters are optional and work as described for the gtag API.